 Xanax tablets are small, oval-shaped white, peach, or blue pills.
 Some common slang names for Xanax include Benzos, Xannies/Zannies, Z-bars, and footballs (due to the shape).

-Xanax, as previously mentioned, is a benzodiazepine medication used to help treat specific anxiety disorders such as panic disorder and generalized anxiety disorder.
-It is a medication that is typically only used for the short-term, as it can be habit-forming and there are other medications more effective at treating these conditions long-term.
-When used as prescribed, Xanax can help those with anxiety disorders by helping even out the GABA activity in the brain.
+Xanax is typically only prescribed for short-term use since it can be habit-forming.
+There are other medications more effective for long-term anxiety treatments.
+However, when used as prescribed short-term, Xanax can help those with anxiety issues by helping even out the GABA activity in the brain.

 Effects of Xanax Abuse

-People who take Xanax as prescribed do not exhibit symptoms of being under the influence when taking benzodiazepines.
-Those who do abuse benzodiazepines like Xanax can and will experience symptoms of being under the influence, some of which include the following:
+People who take Xanax as prescribed do not exhibit symptoms of being under the influence.
+Conversely, those who do abuse benzodiazepines such as Xanax will experience symptoms typical of being under the influence of alcohol or other drugs, such as: